kenchuka/kenchuka/README.md

 - **Frameworks & Tools**: Experienced with React, Node.js, Docker, Kubernetes, and AWS.
 - **Blockchain**: Deep understanding of Bitcoin, Ethereum, and other cryptocurrencies.
 - **AI Tools**: Utilized AI for process optimization, predictive analytics, and automated testing.
+- **Information Security**: Expertise in identifying vulnerabilities and implementing measures to protect systems and data; skills in designing and conducting security audits and penetration testing; knowledge in access control and identity management solutions; experience with incident response planning

 ## Contact Information
 - Email: kenchuka@tuta.io